marekolsak/gpu-ratemeter/README.md

 Optional parameters common to all tests:
 - `-device=N`: the device index of the device to use (default: 0), Vulkan only
-- `-no-validator: disable the Vulkan validation layer (enabled by default)
+- `-no-validator`: disable the Vulkan validation layer (enabled by default)
-- `-rdna4ts`: a mostly functional workaround for broken timestamps on RDNA 4 (it slightly reduces perf)
-- `-freq=N`: the GPU frequency in MHz, which causes results to be reported in units/clock instead of billion units/second (ignored when reporting memory bandwidth)
+- `-freq=N`: the GPU frequency in MHz, which causes results to be reported in units/clock instead of billion units/second (ignored when reporting bandwidth or latency)
-- `-maxrate=N`: the maximum rate in units/clock, which causes results to be reported as % of the maximum rate instead of units/clock (ignored when reporting memory bandwidth)
+- `-maxrate=N`: the maximum rate in units/clock, which causes results to be reported as % of the maximum rate instead of units/clock (ignored when reporting bandwidth or latency)

 Examples: